RogelioLozano/Language_statistics_twitter/README.md

 # Language statistics using geolocated twitter data.

-In this project using proximity and regresion analysis around 18 million geolocated twitter data from three Spanish-speaking and one English-speaking countries (Mexico, Spain, Argentina and United Kingdom)  to find out what can be said about:
+In this project using proximity and regresion analysis around 18 million geolocated twitter data from three Spanish-speaking and one English-speaking countries (Mexico, Spain, Argentina, and the United Kingdom)  to find out what can be said about:

-+ The change of the use of language in different geographical, grammatical and short time scales.
++ The change of the use of language in different geographical, grammatical, and short time scales.
 + Which scale is the most important?

 The metodology is based on a line of research related to rank dynamics of word usage (for example, see [rank dynamics](https://www.frontiersin.org/articles/10.3389/fphy.2018.00045/full) and [rank diversity](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0121898))

 This project is part of the work that I did in my social service at Instituto de Investigaciones en Matemáticas Aplicadas y en Sistemas (IIMAS).

+The [analysis notebook](https://github.com/RogelioLozano/Language_statistics_twitter/blob/master/Analysis_notebook.ipynb) shows a summary of the statistical methods performed and plots of the results.

 ### Requirements:
 Assuming that you already have a python3 scientific environment installed on your working station, you will need the following packages:
-+ pandas
++ pandas >= 0.25.3
-+ geopandas
++ geopandas >= 0.6.1
-+ numpy
++ numpy >= 1.17.3
-+ matplotlib
++ matplotlib >= 3.1.1

 ### Intructions